jrasmusson/ios-professional-course/Bankey/13-Affordances/README.md

 }
 ```

 This is basically a copy of our `AccountSummaryCell` without the `ViewModel` and `configure` methods.
 The layout is the same.

-Which is basically what we want.
+Discussion

+- Show inheritance of `makeAnimationGroup` function
+- Show text filler used and why

 Next let's add these into our `tableView`.

 ### Load Skeletons into TableView

-The way skeletons work is we want our `UITableView` to be loaded and displaying these while are actual network calls are going on.

-When our network calls completely, we will swap out the `SkeletonCell`, and display the `AccountSummaryCell` configured with our loaded data.
+In order to show our skeleton cell while the network calls are loading we need to swap cells.

 There are a couple of ways we could do this: